dragon-forge/Docs/docs/api/hammermultipart/basics/part_creation.md

 ## 🐧 PartEntity
 Now that our PartDefinition is ready, we can finally make the PartEntity.
-It's a bit more complex, involving quite a few methods to maie it work, but should be manageable!
+It's a bit more complex, involving quite a few methods to make it work, but should be manageable!
 ```java
 package com.yourname.yourmod.impl.parts.entities;